 Subtotals by Segment

-Manufacturing Locations Company- Wide Bedding Products Specialized Products Furniture, Flooring & Textile Products
+Manufacturing Locations Company- Wide Bedding Specialized Products Products Furniture, Flooring & Textile Products

-Owned 69 34 13 22
+Owned 70 33 14 23

-Leased 66 13 22 31
+Leased 65 14 21 30

 Total 135 47 35 53

 We lease many of our manufacturing, warehouse, and other facilities on terms that vary by lease (including purchase options, renewals, and maintenance costs).
-For additional information regarding lease obligations, see $\underline{\text{Note }K}$ on page 93 of the Notes to Consolidated Financial Statements.
-We do not have any manufacturing facilities that are subject to liens or encumbrances that are material to the segment in which they are reported or to the Company as a whole.
+For additional information regarding lease obligations, see Note J on page 97 of the Notes to Consolidated Financial Statements.
+We do not have any manufacturing facilities that are subject to liens or encumbrances that are material to the segment in which they are reported or to the Company as a whole

-No individual physical property is material to the Company's overall manufacturing processes, except for our steel rod mill in Sterling, Illinois, which is reported in our Bedding Products segment.
+No individual physical property is material to our overall manufacturing processes, except for our steel rod mill in Sterling, Illinois, which is reported in our Bedding Products segment.
 The rod mill consists of approximately 1 million square feet of owned production space.
 It has annual output capacity of approximately 500,000 tons of steel rod, of which a substantial majority is used by our own wire mills.
 Our wire mills convert the steel rod into drawn steel wire.
 This wire is used in the production of many of our products, including mattress innersprings.
 A disruption to the operation of, or supply of steel scrap to, our steel rod mill could require us to purchase steel rod from alternative supply sources, subject to market availability.
-Trade actions by the United States government, along with the existence of antidumping and countervailing duty orders against multiple countries, could result in reduced market availability and/or an increase in the cost of steel rod.
+Trade actions by the U.S. government, along with the existence of antidumping and countervailing duty orders against multiple countries, could result in reduced market availability and/or an increase in the cost of steel rod.
 If we experience a disruption in our ability to produce steel rod in our mill, for whatever reason, coupled with a reduction of adequate and/or timely supply from alternative market sources of quality steel rod, we could experience a material negative impact on our Bedding Products segment's and the Company's results of operations.

-We believe that the Company's owned and leased facilities are suitable and adequate for the manufacture, assembly and distribution of our products.
+We believe that our owned and leased facilities are suitable and adequate for the manufacture, assembly, and distribution of our products.
 Our properties are located to allow timely and efficient delivery of products and services to our diverse customer base.
-In 2022, most of our manufacturing facilities operated at less than full capacity utilization rates.
+In 2023, most of our manufacturing facilities operated at less than full capacity utilization rates.
 As such, we have excess production capacity in most of our businesses.